paulnblacklock/falcon-mcp/README.md

 | **Hosts** | `Hosts:read` | Manage and query host/device information |
 | **Spotlight** | `Vulnerabilities:read` | Manage and analyze vulnerability data and security assessments |

-## Available Modules & Tools
+## Available Modules, Tools & Resources

 > [!IMPORTANT]
-> ⚠️ **Important Note on FQL Guide Tools**: Several modules include FQL (Falcon Query Language) guide tools that provide comprehensive query documentation and examples.
-While these tools are designed to assist AI assistants and users with query construction, **FQL has nuanced syntax requirements and field-specific behaviors** that may not be immediately apparent.
+> ⚠️ **Important Note on FQL Guide Resources**: Several modules include FQL (Falcon Query Language) guide resources that provide comprehensive query documentation and examples.
+While these resources are designed to assist AI assistants and users with query construction, **FQL has nuanced syntax requirements and field-specific behaviors** that may not be immediately apparent.
 AI-generated FQL filters should be **tested and validated** before use in production environments.
 We recommend starting with simple queries and gradually building complexity while verifying results in a test environment first.

+**About Tools & Resources**: This server provides both tools (actions you can perform) and resources (documentation and context).
+Tools execute operations like searching for detections or analyzing threats, while resources provide comprehensive documentation like FQL query guides that AI assistants can reference for context without requiring tool calls.

 ### Core Functionality (Built into Server)